• City News

 As always, please remember, we are one Sea Isle City, and together we’ll be stronger than ever.

-Our next City Council meeting will be held at 10:00 AM on Tuesday, February 25, on the third floor of City Hall – and we hope to see you there!
+The next City Council meeting will take place on Tuesday, September 9, at 10:00 AM on the third floor of City Hall – and we hope to see you there!

 Best regards from the members of City Council,